REUTERS NEXT-Notable quotes from the Reuters Next conference | Headlines

 On sustainable reporting: "For companies the watchword is, look, people are going to find out stuff about you, whether you tell them or not.
 If you want them to know what the truth is, tell them."
 JUSTIN HALL, PARTNER AT GOLDEN GATE VENTURES

 "One of the biggest factors when it comes to the irrational valuation (of startups in Southeast Asia) ... is the influx of U.S. and global money.
 There is an extraordinary amount of money coming into the region ... and the end result is that you have ... too much money chasing after too few deals."
-(Compiled by Catherine Evans; Editing by Alexander Smith)
+(Compiled by Catherine Evans; Editing by Alexander Smith and Richard Chang)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)